 The expert Montana fishing guides with Fins and Feathers focus their winter efforts around wade-oriented excursions on the Yellowstone River.
 Float trips are viable options once the ice clears following warm days in late February or March.

 Inquire with our Bozeman fly fishing staff online for availability during the winter months.
-If the conditions and weather permit, these trips can deliver some terrific outings for experienced anglers.
+If the conditions and weather permit, winter trips can deliver some terrific outings for experienced anglers on the many world-class Montana rivers near town.